If you're looking for a way to improve your productivity at work, you should consider office feng shui.

 1. Keep the office clean and clutter-free.
 This will help chi flow freely throughout the space.

-2. Add some green plants to purify the air and bring in nature’s energy.
+2. Add some plants to purify the air and bring in nature’s energy.

 3. Use Feng Shui symbols like wind chimes or crystals to encourage positive energy flow.